-We will issue shares of our Class A common stock to the purchasers in this offering (or shares if the underwriters exercise in full their option to purchase additional shares of Class A common stock) in exchange for net proceeds of approximately \$ million (or approximately \$ million if the underwriters exercise in full their option to purchase additional shares of Class A common stock), less the underwriting discount and estimated offering expenses payable by us.
-After the completion of this offering, based on an assumed initial public offering price of \$ per share of Class A common stock (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus), we intend to use the net proceeds from this offering for general corporate purposes.
+shares of our Class A common stock to the purchasers in this offering We will issue shares if the underwriters exercise in full their option to purchase additional shares of (or Class A common stock) in exchange for net proceeds of approximately \$ million (or approximately million if the underwriters exercise in full their option to purchase additional shares of Class A common stock), less the underwriting discount and estimated offering expenses payable by us.
+After the completion of this offering, based on an assumed initial public offering price of \$ Class A common stock (the midpoint of the estimated public offering price range set forth on the cover page of this prospectus), we intend (i) to contribute a portion of the net proceeds from this offering to EWC Ventures in exchange for EWC Ventures Units and cause such contributed amounts to be used by EWC Ventures to (a) repay a portion of our outstanding indebtedness and (b) use any remaining contributed amounts for general corporate purposes, and (ii) to use the remaining proceeds to purchase EWC Ventures Units and corresponding shares of our Class B common stock from certain of the EWC Ventures Post-IPO Members, including the General Atlantic Post-IPO Members.